Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Warriors Betting Records & Stats

-- Golden State and its opponents have gone over 239.5 combined points in 34 of 82 games this season.
+- Golden State's 82 games this season have gone over this contest's total of 240.5 points 34 times.

-- Golden State has had an average of 236.1 points in its games this season, 3.4 fewer than this matchup's total.
+- The average total in Golden State's games this season is 236.1, 4.4 points fewer than this matchup's over/under.

-- Golden State has won 37, or 62.7%, of the 59 games it has played as the favorite this season.
+- This season, Golden State has won 37 out of the 59 games, or 62.7%, in which it has been favored.

 Kings Betting Records & Stats

-- Sacramento's games this season have had a combined scoring total higher than 239.5 points in 36 of 82 outings.
+- Sacramento has played 34 games this season that ended with a point total over 240.5 points.

-- Sacramento's games this season have had an average of 238.8 points, 0.7 fewer points than this game's total.
+- The average total for Sacramento's games this season is 238.8 points, 1.7 fewer points than this game's over/under.

-- The Kings have come away with 13 wins in the 30 contests they have been listed as the underdogs in this season.
+- The Kings have been chosen as underdogs in 30 games this year and have walked away with the win 13 times (43.3%) in those games.

-- This season, Sacramento has won 11 of its 25 games, or 44%, when it is the underdog by at least +115 on the moneyline.
+- Sacramento has not won as an underdog of +200 or more on the moneyline this season in four games with those odds or longer.

-- Sacramento has an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.
+- Sacramento has an implied victory probability of 33.3% according to the moneyline set for this matchup.

 Warriors vs. Kings Over/Under Stats (Regular Season)